shoesclick/pipeline--jenkins-shoesclick-stack/README.md

 Gera uma imagem no Docker

-efetua um Push no ECR.
+efetua um Push no No repositório de imagem.

-Efetua deploy no EKS.
+Efetua deploy no Kubernetes.

 ```